SCAlabUnical/HASHET/readme.md

 Our approach has been compared to the most relevant techniques used in the literature (generative models, unsupervised models and attention-based supervised models) by achieving up to 15% improvement in F-score for the hashtag recommendation task and 9% for the topic discovery task.

 ## How to cite
-R. Cantini, F. Marozzo, G. Bruno and P. Trunfio.
-Learning sentence-to-hashtags semantic mapping for hashtag recommendation on microblogs.
-ACM Transactions on Knowledge Discovery from Data.
-Under review.
+R. Cantini, F. Marozzo, G. Bruno, P. Trunfio, "Learning sentence-to-hashtags semantic mapping for hashtag recommendation on microblogs".
+ACM Transactions on Knowledge Discovery from Data, vol. 16, n.
+2, pp. 1-26, 2022.

 ## Getting Started